bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/deployment.rst

 Then go to the *Dependencies* tab and click **Add...** to add a new dependency.
-All libraries included in the dependencies will be added to the classpath and are also included in the packaged |axon-ivy| project.
+All libraries included in the dependencies will be added to the classpath and are also included in the packaged Axon Ivy project.